top of page

 Why Should You Have a Philosophy of Life?

 By “philosophy of life” I mean a sort of rational and conceptual framework to make sense of the world with a personal moral compass to navigate it.
 Philosophical thinking can help in almost any venture; it is embedded in everything.
 We all have perspectives which form the basis for our motivations and our daily choices.
-Our life philosophy therefore encompasses our principles of “right” and “wrong”, our personal values, our definition of “success”, as well as our “purpose” in life or lack thereof.
+Our life philosophy, therefore, encompasses our principles of “right” and “wrong”, our values, our definition of “success”, as well as our “purpose” in life or lack thereof.

 It is through forming a solid philosophy of life that we tackle the bigger questions of life such as deciding whether we believe in God or not, or determining why and how humanity came to exist within our own limited understanding.
-There are many titles that may be used to portray a personal philosophy of life: Feminist, Rastafari, Environmentalist, Buddhist, Libertarian, Conservative, Muslim, Artist, Socialist, Atheist and many more.
+Many titles may be used to portray a personal philosophy of life: Feminist, Rastafari, Environmentalist, Buddhist, Libertarian, Conservative, Muslim, Artist, Socialist, Atheist and many more.

 Contrary to popular belief, we do not have to be philosophers to reflect on and form our own philosophy of life.
 “Philosophy is a bubble.
 Not much of it happens in high school, or after college.
-It lives inside academia, or, more precisely, inside a space that is itself inside academia.”
+It lives inside academia, or, more precisely, inside a space itself inside academia.”
 Writes Associate Professor in Philosophy Agnes Callard, in The Point Magazine.
-Philosophers are indeed those unafraid of the big questions of life largely for intellectual stimulation: What is the meaning of life?
+Philosophers are indeed those unafraid of life's big questions largely for intellectual stimulation: What is the meaning of life?
 Where are we going as a society?
 What is love?
-Naturally, many of us ask ourselves these same questions but then we get overwhelmed in trying to answer them.
+Naturally, many of us ask ourselves these same questions but then get overwhelmed trying to answer them.
 Furthermore, we become discouraged about asking them publicly for fear of sounding pretentious and of simply getting nowhere.
-However, unless you are in academia, the main goal of such critical reflection should not be to simply philosophize or theorize but to find practical and meaningful answers to us, applicable to our individual life, based on our personal experiences.
+However, unless you are in academia, the main goal of such critical reflection should not be to simply philosophize or theorize but to find practical and meaningful answers to our questions, applicable to our individual lives, based on our personal experiences.

 Recent Posts